martijnwalraven/meteor-ios/README.md

   }];
 }
 ```

-`METModelController` can be used to encapsulate intialization of the Core Data stack and also includes the above code.

 The way Core Data fetching has been implemented is fairly naive and really inefficient.
 All documents in a given collection are instantiated as `NSManagedObject`s before a `predicate` and `sortDescriptors` are applied.
 At least some of this work should be offloaded to the local cache, so we only have to perform further processing on a subset of documents.